mbarkhau/sbk/READMEv2.md

 ## Wallet Name/Phassphrase

+Some care is needed if a `wallet-name` is used.
+SBK is designed to avoid creating any single point of failure.
+Depending on how the `wallet-name` is used, it may represent a single point of failure.
+The default value for `wallet-name` is `disabled`.

 While we're on the topic of [plausible deniability][href_wiki_plausible_deniability]: You can use a single `salt+brainkey` to generate multiple wallet seeds.
 To do this, provide an additional `wallet-name` for each wallet.
 One of these wallets (usually the unnamed default wallet) might not be your main wallet, but rather it can be a decoy.
 If you are under duress and forced to divulge your `salt+brainkey`, then the attackers will probably start by loading the default wallet and if they are happy enough with what they find, they may never be the wiser and let you free.
 Or if they press you further, you can give them a different `wallet-name` which is perhaps also a decoy.